 Native Grape Odyssey (NGO) is a brand of the Native Grapes Academy (NGA) project.
-This educational program is aimed to creating spokesmen for European quality wines – especially those found in Italy and Spain – in Canada, Japan, and Russia.
-NGO targets wine professionals, creating a deeper awareness of PDO and PGI wines and detailing their distinctive features such as their grape varieties and evolution over time.
+This educational program is aimed at creating spokesmen for European quality wines – especially those found in Italy and Spain – in Canada, Japan, and Russia.
+NGO targets wine professionals, creating a deeper awareness of PDO and PGI wines and detailing their distinctive features such as their grape varieties their evolution over time.
 It is through training that the Native Grape Odyssey program promotes the image of Europe, and its ancient winemaking traditions.
-This will increase competitiveness of these products and draw greater attention to them, and as a side benefit, it may also result in an incentive for wine tourism.
+This will increase the competitiveness of these products and draw greater attention to them, and as a side benefit, it may also result in an incentive for wine tourism.

 1. the NGO educators tell the story of a wine from its origin, allowing the participants to delve into the historical, cultural and geographical aspects of a territory, which are of predominant influence in the case of European wines.

-2. there are many facets that one might assume make a European wine complex to a foreign audience.
+2. there are many facets that one might assume make European wine it complex to a foreign audience.
 For this reason, NGO keeps its communication as simple as possible, engaging the listeners using personal experiences, historical anecdotes and metaphors, without forgoing a pinch of irony.

-For 2020 and 2021, the NGO project will increase its activities scheduling wine seminars and Walk-Around Tastings in 5 different cities for each target country (Canada, Japan, and Russia) for a grand total of 15 high-level training and tasting events.
+For 2020 and 2021, the NGA project will increase its activities scheduling wine seminars and Walk-Around Tastings in 5 different cities for each target country (Canada, Japan, and Russia) for a grand total of 15 high-level training and tasting events.

 Unione Italiana Vini Servizi Soc.
 Coop.

-Since 1895, Unione Italiana Vini is the oldest trade Association of the Italian wine market.
+Formed in 1895, Unione Italiana Vini is the oldest trade Association of the Italian wine market.
 To date, UIV is composed of 477 members, co-operative societies, private agricultural wine-companies, bottlers, consortia, and associations representing the wine industry at large (manufacturers of wine-making products, laboratories and others) located throughout the Italian territory.
 Its members represent more than 50% of the wine sector total turnover and more than 85% of the entire Italian export market.
 In addition to its political role, Unione Italiana Vini provides technical and specific services to meet the Italian wine sector’s needs, helping companies to grow both in terms of quality

 The wine sector is one of the leading agri-food business areas in the Italian economy, with high production performances (in terms of volume and value) that steadily confirm positive trends.
 During the long period of Italy’s economic crisis, the agri-food sector concretely supported the Italian image with the “Made in Italy” brand.
 Italian wine is synonymous with quality and excellence; it is a product which evokes Italian wine-making traditions, passions, and values.
 Excellent vines, which are highly suited to the production of grapes of outstanding organoleptic quality, grow throughout all Italian regions, and are supported by the recognition of European Quality Schemes such as PDO and PGI.

-Italian wine production relies on a rich panorama of 526 European Quality Schemes: 408 PDO (74 DOCG and 334 DOC) and 118 Igp.
+Italian wine production relies on a rich panorama of 526 European Quality Schemes: 408 PDO (74 DOCG and 334 DOC) and 118 IGP.
 The total amount of wine production for 2017-2018 is represented in the following way: 50.15% by PDO wines (18,155,000.00 hl); 24.79% by PGI wines (8,975,000.00 hl); and the remaining 25.06% by common wines.
-Based on these figures, it is clear that the Italian market is covered—for the largest part (74,94%)—by wines produced in coherence with European Quality Schemes regulations, and that this specific figure is constantly growing.
+Based on these figures, it is clear that the Italian market is covered—for the largest part (74.94%)—by wines produced in coherence with European Quality Schemes regulations, and that this specific figure is constantly growing.